conceptsauce/multi-currency-excel/README.md

 Send us your suggestions for improvements, just keep in mind that the point of this is to keep everything simple to understand/see 😊

-You might want to see the linkedin [post](https://www.linkedin.com/post/edit/excel-template-calculate-multi-currency-costs-abs-chamali) here for more info on how to use the sheet
+You might want to see the linkedin [post](https://www.linkedin.com/post/edit/excel-template-calculate-multi-currency-costs-abs-chamali) here for more info on how to use the sheet.
+Otherwise, you can contact us via the [website](https://conceptsauce.io/)